Gheimeh

-Gheimeh, gheymeh, or qeimeh (قیمه) is an Iranian stew (khoresh) consisting of diced mutton, tomatoes, split peas, onion, and dried lime, garnished with golden, thinly sliced crispy potatoes.
-The stew is sometimes garnished with fried eggplant and is usually served with white rice (polow).
+Gheimeh, also spelled as gheymeh, or qeimeh (قیمه) is an Iranian stew (khoresh) consisting of diced mutton, tomatoes, split peas, onion, and dried lime, garnished with golden, thinly sliced crispy potatoes.
+The stew is sometimes garnished with fried eggplant and is usually served with white Persian rice (polow).

 Etymology

 The Persian word gheimeh (also transliterated as qeimeh) derives from Classical Persian qeema, which comes from a Turkic word qıyma 'minced meat', like the Urdu qīmā/ keema, Turkish kıyma, and Greek kimás.

 Iraqi variant

-In Iraq, especially in the Shi’a holy cities of Najaf and Karbala, the Persian stew khoresh-e gheimeh (qeema) has become a beloved part of local cuisine, largely through the deep cultural and religious ties between Iran and Iraq.
+In Iraq, especially in the Shi’a holy cities of Najaf and Karbala, the Persian stew khoresh-e gheimeh (qeema) has become a beloved part of local cuisine, largely through the Iranian pilgrims visiting the cities.
 For centuries, Iranian pilgrims have traveled to these cities for ziyarat, especially during major events like Arba’een.
-Along with their spiritual devotion, they brought their culinary traditions—including gheimeh, a hearty stew made with split peas, tomato, dried lime (limoo amani), and meat, often topped with fried potatoes.
+They brought their culinary traditions—including gheimeh, a hearty Persian stew made with split peas, tomato, sun-dried Persian lime, and meat, often topped with fried potatoes.
 Over time, Iraqis adopted and adapted the dish, incorporating it into religious gatherings and communal meals, particularly during Muharram.
-Today, gheimeh is commonly served at mawakib (free food stands) during pilgrimage events, symbolizing both hospitality and the shared cultural fabric between the two nations.
+Today, gheimeh is commonly served at mawakib (free food stands) during pilgrimage events.
 It can also eaten on Easter, Christmas, funerals and weddings.